Daniel-Mietchen/2016-aesir/primary.rst

 not easily shared, nor are they available for global analysis.
 Rather, each is locked in an individual silo.

-Second, the hypothes.is annotation system currently relies on manual annotation.
+Second, the Hypothes.is annotation system currently relies on manual annotation.

 We believe we can help solve these two bigger problems with one